nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

-### Finding friends
+### Filtering friends in friends' list using a keyword

-1. Finding friends using a keyword
+1. Filtering friends' list using a keyword

     1. Prerequisites: There exists more than one friend in gitGud, one of which has the `FRIEND_ID` Draco.